 He provides clients with advice on corporate law for limited liability companies (GmbH) and partnerships (Personengesellschaften).
 When setting up a company, he helps clients to choose the right legal form, to draft the articles of association and the service contracts for managing directors.
 He assists with so-called “corporate housekeeping” (recurring commercial register registrations for changes, but also related compliance such as the transparency register).
 He also assists clients in holding shareholders’ meetings and in shareholder disputes.
 In the phase of termination, he advises clients on liquidation and advises on related conversion measures.
-He also advises on transactions (M&A) at every stage from due diligence and negotiations to the drafting of company purchase agreements.

 In commercial law, a focus is on advisory and forensic work on distribution issues.
 He supports commercial agents and authorised dealers in contract negotiations and contract drafting, but also in litigation matters (for example in the assertion of compensation claims).
 In addition, he advises on the drafting of supply contracts, internationally, in particular with regard to UN sales law.

 While purely national issues in commercial and corporate law are part of Johannes Brand’s daily practice, a particular focus of his work is on issues with international relevance – International Business Law (Internationales Wirtschaftsrecht).
 Cross-border issues in commercial and corporate law are characterised by a multitude of special features, ranging from questions of applicable law to intergovernmental regulations (such as the UN Convention on Contracts for the International Sale of Goods, whose relevance is often underestimated), language skills, understanding of cultural particularities and the need to be able to access a network of foreign lawyers.